mcoavoux/mtg/mind_the_gap_v1.1/README.md

 cd ..
 ```

-NB: without `wstring`, strings will be encoded with `wchar_t` instead
+NB: without `wstring`, strings will be encoded with basic `char` instead
-of basic `char`, which will confuse the character bi-lstm.
+of `wchar_t`, which will confuse the character bi-lstm.

 Parse: